V-Sekai/manuals/decisions/20221019-replicate-sync-100-000-entities.md

 There are 100'000 networked entities in a city and we go from position a to position b in a loop in a mover with one or more attached cabins.

-### Questions

-How many clients can be in this simulation?

-The state database should be smaller to avoid replication traffic on non-liveliness.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 This document is a general problem statement.